Improved global stability bounds for two-dimensional plane Poiseuille flow

 To implement the inequalities in \eqref{eq:SOScompact} we must first numerically solve \eqref{eq:energy2D}, select a finite subset of energy eigenmodes comprising $\mathscr{U} = \{\boldsymbol{u}_1,\ldots, \boldsymbol{u}_m\}$ (selection criteria are discussed in \S\ref{sec:results}), and then compute the relevant tensors in the polynomials $\smash{\Gtilde}$, and the terms $\mathsfbi{G}_i$ and $C_i$ for $i=1,\ldots,m$, which are specified in Appendix \ref{sec:sos_system}.

-To numerically solve \eqref{eq:energyEVP} and \eqref{eq:energyEVP0} we use finite element methods (FEM).
-With this in mind, we multiply each equation by a sufficiently regular test function and integrate by parts accordingly, yielding variational formulations of the form
+To numerically solve \eqref{eq:energyEVP} we use finite element methods (FEM).
+With this in mind, we multiply by a sufficiently regular test function and integrate by parts accordingly, yielding a variational formulation of the form